innerNULL/nnfeakit/README.md

-# Neural Network Feature Kit
+# Quick MLP
 This is my personal side project.
-The idea is how about having a lib which can help you quickly leverage or analysis tabular feature with simple neural network model.
+The idea is how about having a lib which can help you quickly leverage or analysis tabular feature with simple neural network model: MLP.

 ## Install
 ```shell